LAFC advances to MLS Cup final with 3-0 win over Austin FC

+LOS ANGELES (AP)Thanks to Cristian ”Chicho” Arango, Los Angeles Football Club is headed to the MLS Cup final for the first time.

-LOS ANGELES (AP) — Cristian “Chicho” Arango scored the go-ahead goal for the second straight game and the Los Angeles Football Club advanced to its first MLS Cup final with a 3-0 victory over Austin FC on Sunday.
+Arango scored the go-ahead goal for the second straight game on Sunday in LAFC’s 3-0 victory over Austin FC in the Western Conference final.

-LAFC — which won the Supporters Shield as the top team in the regular season — will host the winner of Sunday night’s Eastern Conference final between NYCFC-Philadelphia Union on Saturday afternoon.
+LAFC – which won the Supporters Shield as the top team in the regular season – will host Eastern Conference champion Philadelphia in the league title match on Saturday afternoon.
+The Union beat NYCFC 3-1 on Sunday night.

-It’s just the second time in the last 10 years that the winner of the Supporters Shield made the MLS Cup final.
+It is the first time since Toronto in 2017 that the Supporters Shield winner has reached the MLS championship game.

+”Our guys did an emphatic job,” LAFC coach Steve Cherundolo said. ”That was the best I have seen implementing our match play from the beginning to the end.
+I’m very proud of the guys, but what I experienced in the locker room was hunger and a want for more.”

 Arango headed in a crossing pass from Carlos Vela on a corner kick in the 29th minute to put LAFC on top.